jsfaint/gen_tags.vim/README.md

 # gen_tags.vim

-  This plugin aim to simple the usage of ctags and gtags for Vim.<br/>
+  This plugin aim to simple the usage of [ctags](http://ctags.sourceforge.net/) and [gtags](http://www.gnu.org/software/global/) for Vim.<br/>
-  It is used for generate and autoload exists tags.
+  It is used for generate and auto load exists tags.

-  This plugin contains two Vim scripts, both of the script can be use indenpendently.
+  This plugin contains two Vim scripts, both of the script can be use independently.

   1. `gen_tags.vim`

-    This is the old script which support ctags.
+    This is the old script which support ctags.<br/>
     The generated ctags DB will be placed under `~/.cache/tags_dir/[foldername]`<br/>

   2. `gen_gtags.vim`

-    GNU Global use gtags-cscope with if_cscope interface in Vim.
+    [GNU Global](http://www.gnu.org/software/global/) use gtags-cscope with if_cscope interface in Vim.<br/>
-    GNU Global will generate **GTAGS**, **GRTAGS** and **GPATH** under the project folder.
+    [GNU Global](http://www.gnu.org/software/global/) will generate **GTAGS**, **GRTAGS** and **GPATH** under the project folder.

+## Difference between ctags and gtags

+  GNU global(aka gtags) is more powerful than ctags, which support definition and reference, but ctags only support symbol.

+  As we can use GNU global why did I still support ctags in this plugin?<br/>
+  That's because GNU global only support 6 languages (C, C++, Yacc, Java, PHP4 and assembly) natively.<br/>
+  ctags can support more language(41 showed on the website).

 ## Installation